-There will always be an adjustment period when moving overseas, especially if moving to a place with a radically different way of life to what you’re used to.
+There will always be an adjustment period when moving overseas, especially if relocating to a place with a radically different way of life to what you’re used to.
 For some destinations, this is not a major issue, as expats live in close-knit, largely insular expat communities, away from the reality of life in their host country.
-This is often the case in Middle Eastern and African destinations.
+This is often the case in Middle Eastern destinations.

 But the culture within a company is also important, as you’d want to fit in and feel comfortable with the way things are done.
 This is often not an issue if working for a multinational company with a local presence as the work culture will be familiar and likely more Western in nature, but this can be a challenge if working for a local organisation which may have hierarchical structures and protocols that are radically different to what you’re used to, such as a local business operating in the Middle East that functions according to the tenants of Islam.

 Will my family and I be safe?